Otto-G/education-python/PythonForEverybody/README.md

 letter it would be needed to subtract 1 from the result like `last = fruit[len(fruit)-1]`.

-An alternative option would be to use native indicies which count backward from the end.  `fruit[-1]` would yield the last letter while `fruit[-2]` would yield the second to last letter.
+An alternative option would be to use native indices which count backward from the end.  `fruit[-1]` would yield the last letter while `fruit[-2]` would yield the second to last letter.